hotker/picprose/README.md

 ```

 ## License
-PicProse is open-source under the GNU Affero General Public License v3.0 (AGPL-3.0), you will find more information about the license and how to comply with it [here](https://github.com/gezhaoyou/picprose/blob/main/LICENSE).
+Picprose is open-source under the GNU Affero General Public License v3.0 (AGPL-3.0), you will find more information about the license and how to comply with it [here](https://github.com/gezhaoyou/picprose/blob/main/LICENSE).